mrafa3/tidy_tuesday/2020/week36/README.md

 *  Using `janitor::clean_names()` to help with initial management of the dataset.
 This helps with quick tidying.
 *  Using the `%%` operator to quickly calculate the `decade` variable.
 *  Using `countrycode::` to join to `continent` to provide another dimension to the analysis.
+*  Using `gt::` to produce a table of maize yield in the Southern African Development Community.

 Further development: